 • Treatment of natural sinus ostium

-A dorsal or ventral surgical approach can be used to access the nasal cavity and sinuses.
-Surgical planning necessitates the use of modern imaging, such as computed tomography or magnetic resonance imaging (MRI).
-Surgical treatment of nasal hollow space lesions is usually limited to benign lesions, but it can sometimes be used in conjunction with adjuvant treatments, such as radiation therapy.
-To avoid difficulties from unintended penetration into the mental case, extreme caution should be exercised with a dorsal approach to the nasal hollow space.
-To reduce the possibility of oronasal fistula formation, gentle tissue handling and thorough closure of the mucoperiosteum should be used following a ventral operation.
+The nasal cavity and sinuses can be accessed using a dorsal or ventral surgical technique.
+Modern imaging techniques, such as computed tomography and magnetic resonance imaging (MRI), are required for surgical planning.
+Surgical treatment of nasal hollow space lesions is typically reserved for benign lesions, however it can occasionally be used in conjunction with adjuvant treatments such as radiation therapy.
+To minimise complications caused by unintentional penetration into the mental case, use considerable caution when approaching the nasal hollow area from the dorsal side.
+To limit the risk of oronasal fistula formation, delicate tissue handling and thorough mucoperiosteum closure should be employed after a ventral procedure.

 • Nose bleeds